Sidney Outdoor Christmas Market inaugurates festive season - Sooke News Mirror

 The sounds and sights of Christmas coloured the parking lot of Sidney’s Mary Winspear Centre Sunday morning as the Sidney Outdoor Christmas Market held its inaugural edition.

-Gillian and Darren Orr, along with their daughter Maxine, were among the early visitors of the market, which opened at 10 a.m. and is scheduled to run until 4 p.m.
+Gillian and Darren Orr, along with their daughter Maxine, were among the early visitors of the market, which opened at 10 a.m. and ran until 4 p.m.

 Their early reviews were positive.
 “It’s awesome,” said Gillian.
 “The variety is really good.”
 Darren agreed.
 “We love this,” he said.
 “It’s good to get outside and see and interact with all the local businesses.
 It’s spectacular.”
 For the Orrs, who own Iron and Wood Golf Simulators, their visit was also an act of supporting small businesses.
 “It is just a great hub for business, people and community,” said Darren.